tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-<b>Trigger:</b> A leader deploys one or more units.
+<b>Trigger:</b> Target player deploys one or more units.
-<b>Response:</b> That leader cannot deploy or redeploy any additional units this turn.
+<b>Response:</b> Target player cannot deploy or redeploy any additional units this turn.
 <br>

 ##### ALP.NAT.029